cockroachdb/docs/v21.1/operate-cockroachdb-kubernetes.md

 Then [apply](#apply-settings) the new values.
 The Operator updates the StatefulSet and triggers a rolling restart of the pods with the new port settings.

 {{site.data.alerts.callout_danger}}
 Currently, only the pods are updated with new ports.
 To connect to the cluster, you need to ensure that the `public` service is also updated to use the new port.
 You can do this by deleting the service with `kubectl delete service {cluster-name}-public`.
 When service is recreated by the Operator, it will use the new port.
-This is a known limitation that will be fixed in the future.
+This is a known limitation that will be fixed in an Operator update.
 {{site.data.alerts.end}}
 </section>